Ruin of Souls will be released on December 5th on Amazon.com and BarnesandNoble.com, but I thought I’d give you a preview. Here is the first chapter.

 As the others released her, the energy in the room softened, like a storm that lost its power.
 They pulled themselves off the floor and subconsciously retreated away from her, feeling a sense of relief that would later turn to guilt.

-The minister stood up, wiping the sweat off his brow.
+The minister stood up, wiping the sweat from his brow.
 It was clear that this was much more than he was prepared to handle.
 The group hurriedly gathered their gear, shoving it into their silver cases with an urgency that was undeniable.
 John watched them rush out the door, feeling a sense of overwhelming helplessness overcome him.

 “What now?” he called out to the minister who was halfway to his car.